cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-qwik-site.md

 {{<Aside type="warning">}}

-Currently Cloudflare uses Node `12.18.0` in the Pages build environment, but Qwik requires a newer node version >14.0.0 to build on Cloudflare Pages.
+Currently, Cloudflare uses Node `12.18.0` in the Pages build environment, but Qwik requires a newer node version >14.0.0 to build on Cloudflare Pages.
 To set the Node version go to _Settings_ > _Environment Variables_ > _Production_ and add `NODE_VERSION = v16.7.0` in your production option.

 {{</Aside>}}